johnridesabike/johnridesabike.github.io/content/woodworking/standing-desk-converter-diy/index.md

 author: John Jackson
 date: 2019-01-11
 updated: 2019-01-11
-thumbnail: "./final.png"
+thumbnail: ./final.png
+caption: Diagram of the final design.
 attachments:
-    - "./standing_desk.skp.zip"
+    - ./standing_desk.skp.zip
-category: "Woodworking"
+category: Woodworking
 ---
 If you’re like me, you’ve thought about joining the standing desk trend, but the price of entry is a turn-off.
 Why spend hundreds of dollars on a new desk when you can surely make your own with a little DIY woodworking?
 It turns out, you can easily create your own standing desk with nothing more than your current desk, some scrap 2x4s, and some basic woodworking skills.